Legendrian Torus and Cable Links: Background and Preliminary Results

 \subsection{The $n$-copy}

 Many non-destabilizable Legendrian negative torus links will be $n$-copies of a Legendrian torus knot.

-\begin{definition} For any Legendrian knot $\Lambda$, we see from Definition~\ref{std-nbhd} that any standard neighborhood of $\Lambda$ contains an annular region $A$ containing $\Lambda$ that is foliated by Legendrian curves isotopic to $\Lambda$; the image of any $n$ curves in $A$ is the \dfn{ $n$-copy of $\Lambda$}.
-If $tb(\Lambda) = m$, then the $n$-copy is topologically the $(n, nm)$-cable of $\Lambda$. \end{definition}
+\begin{definition} For any Legendrian knot $\Lambda$, we see from Definition~\ref{std-nbhd} that any standard neighborhood of $\Lambda$ contains an annular region $A$ containing $\Lambda$ that is foliated by Legendrian curves isotopic to $\Lambda$; the image of any $n$ curves in $A$ is the \dfn{ $n$-copy of $\Lambda$}, see the bottom row of Figure~\ref{fig-2maxtb} and upper left picture in Figure~\ref{fig8cable} for examples of $n$-copies.
+If $tb(\Lambda) = m$, then the $n$-copy is topologically the $n(1,m)$-cable of $\Lambda$. \end{definition}

 \begin{remark} In the front projection, the components of the $n$-copy can be obtained as slight shifts of $\Lambda$ in the $z$-direction, \cite{Mishachev03}. \end{remark}

 \begin{lemma} Let $T$ be a pre-Lagrangian torus and $\Lambda$ a leaf of the characteristic foliation of $T$.
 Then any $n$ leaves in the characteristic foliation of $T$ can be taken to be the $n$-copy of $\Lambda$. \end{lemma}